Look-No-Hands-Simulator/.github/profile/README.md

 Rviz2.

 ## What is formula Student Driverless?
-It's a student competition for creating autonomous racing cars in university teams created by ImEchE. https://www.imeche.org/events/formula-student/team-information/fs-ai
+It's a student competition for creating autonomous racing cars in university teams created by IMechE. https://www.imeche.org/events/formula-student/team-information/fs-ai

 ## What's the purpose of this simulator?